arthurberberyan/arthurberberyan.github.io/README.md

 ## Educational Experience
 **Teaching Associate for the [Department of Physics & Astronomy](https://w2.csun.edu/science-mathematics/physics-astronomy) at California State University, Northridge. (_August 2023 - Present_)**
-- I have significantly contributed to students' academic success in varying subjects, including electromagnetism, circuits, optics, astronomy, mechanics, statistical analysis, and engineering.
+- Contributed to students' academic success in varying subjects, including electromagnetism, circuits, optics, astronomy, mechanics, statistical analysis, and engineering.
 - My goal is to simply complex scientific concepts and provide a healthy, welcoming environment to students of all backgrounds
-- My passion for teaching comes from my love for physics and astronomy to eventually one-day professorship + academic researcher
+- My passion for teaching comes from my love for physics and astronomy to eventually one-day professorship
-- _Some of the labs I have conducted_:
+- _Some of the recent labs I have conducted_:
   - ASTR 154L: Observational Astronomy Lab (_August 2023 - Present_)
   - PHYS 220AL: Mechanics Lab (_January 2024 - May 2024_)
   - PHYS 100BL: General Physics II (_August 2023 - December 2023_)

 ## Awards/Honors
+-2024 Department of Physics & Astronomy Travel Award
 - 2024 Department of Physics & Astronomy Summer Research Award
 - 2024 The Debra Costa Graduate Student Scholarship
 - 2024 CSUN Association of Retired Faculty Award (1 of 2 in physics since 1999)